-I have always loved working with people and feel lucky that I have been able to work in roles that has enabled me to support others within their journey’s of learning and personal development.
+My love of working with people has enabled me to support others within their journey’s of learning and personal development.

-I fell into teaching after gaining a range of experience within different sectors of health and social care including mental health, learning disability, physical disability and older people.
-I loved being in the classroom and taught in Further education as a lecturer and department head for over 10 years.
+I fell into teaching after gaining a range of experience within different sectors of care including mental health, learning disability, physical disability and older people.
+I worked in Further education as a lecturer and department head for 10 years.

-I started counselling training after I experienced my own difficulties with anxiety resulting from work related stress and it changed my life.
-The process of my own personal therapy and counselling training helpd me to identify patterns I had created in my life.
-Having this awareness enabled me to start to make the changes I wanted.
-I have been working as an itegrative therapist for 10 years.
-I learn something from each person work with and feel privileged to be welcomed into their lives to share in their journey’s of change.
+Counselling training started after experiencing my own difficulties with anxiety resulting from work related stress and it changed my life.
+The process of my own personal therapy and training helped to identify patterns I had created in my life.
+Having this awareness enabled me to start to make the changes.
+Working as a therapist for 11 years, I learn something from each person.
+I feel a great privilege to be welcomed into a clients life and share in the journey of change.

-I have had the opportunity to work with a wide range of people who have experienced all kinds of difficulties including bereavement, anxiety, depression, relationship difficulties and abuse.
-I have set up and run a online counselling service for an MS charity which allowed me to develop an area of specialism in Multiple Sclerosis and other neurological conditions.
-I have also mentored and supported student teachers in their first steps into teaching, written and delivered various training packages and workshops and I support new and trainee therapists through supervision.
+I support people who have experienced all kinds of difficulties.
+Bereavement and loss, anxiety, depression and relationship difficulties are some of the topics I work with.
+Setting up and running an online counselling service for an MS charity enabled me to use my knowledge specialism of Multiple Sclerosis and other neurological conditions.
+I continue to write and deliver training packages and workshops and support new and trainee therapists through supervision.

-I like cooking, yoga, a good dose of comedy and growing our own veggies and fruit.
+Cooking, yoga, a good dose of comedy and growing our own veggies and fruit keeps me sane!

-After more than 20 years in the flooring and service industry, I retrained as a counsellor in 2007, following my personal desire to work with and support people on a more personal level.
-Working with individuals on a daily basis allowed me to develop my ability to form relationships and understand the perspectives of the individuals I worked with.
+After more than 20 years in the flooring and service industry, I retrained as a counsellor in 2007.
+A long held desire to work with and support people on a more personal level.
+Working with individuals on a daily basis allowed me to develop my ability to form relationships and understand the different perspectives of people I worked with.
 This soon became the most enjoyable part of my work.

-Having spent countless hours on my knees whilst fitting carpet listening to the life story of clients that were isolated or lonely, helped me to see the benefit of just listening empathically and set me on course to retrain as a counsellor.
+Having spent countless hours on my knees whilst fitting carpet.
+I listened to the life story of clients that were isolated or lonely.
+This really helped me to see the benefit of just listening empathically.
+It set me on course to retrain as a counsellor.

-The training to become a counsellor was for me a life changing experience, learning the theories about how we think and feel about the world and ourselves made a lot of sense to me, applying those theories to myself and my world allowed me to change the way I saw myself and my situation.
+The training for me a life changing experience.
+Learning the theories on how we think and feel about the world and ourselves made a lot of sense to me.
+Applying those theories to myself and my world allowed me to change the way I saw myself and my situation.
 For me, reinforcing the beneficial effects of counselling on a personal level.

-Since then I have had the privilege of working with many clients with a wide range of issues including work based stress, anxiety, depression, body dysmorphia , PTSD related issues, critical and terminal illness, sexual and psychological abuse, neurological conditions and relationship issues.
+I have had the privilege of working with many clients.
+Work based stress, anxiety and depression, PTSD related issues, critical and terminal illness, sexual and psychological abuse are just some of the areas I work with.

-• build a trusting and supportive relationship which is based on a mutual respect which helps ensure you get the best from your sessions
+Building a trusting and supportive relationship which is based on a mutual respect

-• provide a safe and confidential space in which you can explore issues without judgement to help find your own solutions to your problems
+Ensuring a safe and confidential space in which you can explore issues without judgement

-• provide you with the skills and abilities to enable you to continue your journey of self healing outside of the therapy sessions
+Equiping you with the skills and abilities to enable you to continue your journey of self healing outside sessions

 Your therapy session is your space and we like to see our role as someone who is there to listen.
 We support and encourage as well asking the questions that can help you to really focus on your needs and wants.
-At times therapy can feel challenging and a little uncomfortable, however, this is a normal part of the process which your therapist will support you through.
-As therapists we are not able to “fix” your problems but rather to be there to help and guide you in finding the solutions that invariably lie within yourself.
+At times therapy can feel challenging and a little uncomfortable.
+This is a normal part of the process which your therapist will support you through.
+We cannot “fix” your problems but are there to help guide you in finding the solutions that invariably lie within yourself.